-It's a good idea to use the EHC Hub if you can, but you don't have to.
-The EHC Hub is the central place online where the whole needs assessment process is managed.
-By using it you will be able to see exactly what's going on and what information has been provided by everyone involved in the assessment.
+It may be helpful to use the EHC Hub as it is the central place online where the whole needs assessment process is managed.
+By using it you will be able to see what's going on and what information has been provided by everyone involved in the assessment.
 You'll also be able to see when key parts of the process should be finished.

 If you're not comfortable using it or you don't have a computer or device, you don't have to apply through the EHC Hub.
-You can write a letter or an email instead, but you must ask for a needs assessment in writing rather than by phone.
+You can phone or write a letter or an email instead, but you should ask for a needs assessment in writing rather than by phone if possible.
+This is so you have a record of the date you applied.
 If you need help with technical issues using the EHC Hub, you can contact their support team by phone and email.
 The details are at the end of this factsheet.